China Youth Development Foundation

-The China Youth Development Foundation (CYDF) is a national non-profit and non-governmental organization founded in March 1989 in Beijing.
+The China Youth Development Foundation or China Youth Development Fund (CYDF) is a national non-profit and non-governmental organization founded in March 1989 in Beijing.
 The CYDF works to develop Chinese youth through education, science and technology, culture, physical education, health, and environmental protection.
 The CYDF is best known for launching and managing its largest program to date, "Project Hope."
 Project Hope has sought to help school dropouts in poor remote regions return to school and complete at least an elementary education.

+Structure

+The CYDF's parent organization is the Communist Youth League.

 Non-profit sector in China

 The non-profit or "third" sector in China developed during a period of reform and opening-up.
 An open, dynamic market economy was gradually replacing a closed, centrally planned economy, resulting in widespread social change and breakdowns in the welfare system.
 No longer able to rely on the government to ensure job security and social benefits, people became increasingly self-sufficient and more independent.
 The rejuvenation in Chinese society created an unprecedented friendly environment for the development of China's previously insignificant non-profit sector.
 As one of the earliest non-profit organizations to be established, the CYDF has seen remarkable success.

 Their success as a non-profit has prompted the CYDF to aid the development of other non-profit organizations in China by organizing and promoting international exchanges and cooperation.
 The CYDF hosted a conference to examine the development of non-profit organizations in China and the lessons that might be learned from Project Hope in that development.
 The CYDF is currently undertaking China's first-ever "grant making" program in the area of education with the help of funds provided by international organizations.
 The CYDF's attempts to "professionalize" its own senior staff as well as other senior non-profit managers in China through the establishment of formal training programs at the People's University and at the Chinese University in Hong Kong.